5.4.1 Principal/CEO

 5.4.2 RTO manager

-The principal/CEO usually delegates responsibility and sufficient authority for RTO operations to a school RTO manager, also known as a high managerial agent.
+The principal/CEO usually delegates responsibility and sufficient authority for RTO operations to a an RTO manager, also known as a high managerial agent.

 The RTO manager’s responsibilities include, but are not limited to, the following key duties: